Explore ways to potentially invest in Whatnot stock before and during the Whatnot IPO. Get access to select pre-IPO startups at Equitybee.

 Conclusion

-Investors become interested in buying companies riding extraordinary macroeconomic trends (e-commerce, transition to mobile).
+Investors become interested in buying companies riding extraordinary macroeconomic trends (social media, online video platforms, e-commerce, transition to mobile).

 But acquiring ownership in Whatnot pre-IPO will be challenging for retail investors, particularly for non-accredited ones.
 This should remain true until the next private financing round, when some employees may look for pre-IPO liquidation options.